Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting

 The main contributions of this paper can be summarized as follows:

-\begin{enumerate} \item Development of a novel parallel-stream architecture based on Long Short-Term Memory (LSTM) network to learn multi-scale temporal dependence for hospitalization forecasting. \item Development of novel interstate spatiotemporal features using social media-derived aggregate data to incorporate spatial dependence and improve performance and reduce model variance. \item Development of a novel multi-horizon ensembling strategy to balance between predictive performance and consistency in output sequences. \item Integration of quantile loss for probabilistic forecasts for each state to characterize uncertainty and evaluation using the weighted interval score, which jointly penalizes dispersion, under- and over-prediction. \end{enumerate}
+\begin{enumerate} \item Development of a novel parallel-stream architecture based on Long Short-Term Memory (LSTM) network to learn multi-scale temporal dependence for hospitalization forecasting. \item Development of novel interstate spatiotemporal features using social media-derived aggregate data to incorporate spatial dependence, improve performance, and reduce model variance. \item Design of a multi-horizon ensembling strategy that balances between predictive performance and consistency in output sequences. \item Integration of quantile loss for probabilistic forecasts for each state to characterize uncertainty and evaluation with the weighted interval score, which jointly penalizes dispersion, under- and over-prediction. \end{enumerate}

-We rigorously evaluate the developed spatiotemporal feature, multi-horizon model performance, uncertainty, and compare against baseline models on data collected during the Omicron surge in the U.S., as the most challenging period for hospitalization forecasting during the pandemic.
-We also release open-source code, models, and data processing pipelines for reproducibility and reuse by the research community, and for application to other infectious diseases.
+This paper also reports rigorous evaluations of our proposed spatiotemporal features, multi-horizon model performance, uncertainty, and compares our model against baseline models on data collected during the Omicron surge in the U.S.---the most challenging period for hospitalization forecasting during the pandemic, as well as the earlier Delta surge period.
+We also release open-source code, models, and data processing pipelines for reproducibility and reuse by the research community, as well as for application to other infectious diseases.